Great Rann of Kutch: Indo-Pakistan international border

 In India the northern boundary of the Greater Rann of Kutch forms the International Border between India and Pakistan, it is heavily patrolled by India's Border Security Force (BSF) and the Indian Army conducts exercises here to acclimatise its troops to this harsh terrain.

 This inhospitable salty lowland, rich in natural gas, was one scene of perennial border disputes between India and Pakistan that, in April 1965, contributed to the Indo-Pakistani War of 1965.
 Later the same year, Prime Minister of the United Kingdom Harold Wilson persuaded the combatants to end hostilities and establish a tribunal to resolve the dispute.
-A verdict was reached in 1968 which saw Pakistan getting almost (780sq km) 10% of its claim of 9100 km2. and almost 90% was awarded to India, although India claimed 100% of the region.
+A verdict was reached in 1968 which saw Pakistan getting almost (780sq km) 10% of its claim of 9100 km2. and almost 90% was awarded to India.
 Tensions spurted again in 1999 during the Atlantique incident.
 Elements of dispute remain in Sir Creek, since 1969, there have been twelve rounds of talks between the two nations, without a breakthrough.
 The twelfth round was completed in June 2012.